 What Is It?

-Psoriatic arthritis is a chronic (long-lasting) disease in which a person with psoriasis develops the symptoms and signs of arthritis joint pain, stiffness and swelling.
+Psoriatic arthritis is a chronic (long-lasting) disease in which a person with psoriasis develops the symptoms and signs of arthritis, including joint pain, stiffness and swelling.
 Psoriasis is a common, inherited skin condition that causes grayish-white scaling over a pink or dull-red skin rash.

 Up to 30% of people with psoriasis develop psoriatic arthritis.
 Psoriatic arthritis affects men and women equally and usually begins between ages 30 and 50.
 However, the disease can also occur in children.
-Most people have mild symptoms, but in some cases, the symptoms can be quite severe.
+Symptoms can vary from mild to severe.